 If you are using one of the Checkmk Enterprise Editions, there is another way to solve this problem.
 It is called predictive monitoring, and this involves evaluating the data to derive a prediction of how they will behave in the future.

 Once set up, the prediction does not remain static, but adapts itself to the changing reality over time: Today’s forecast for the day after tomorrow will not remain unchanged, because the real values from tomorrow will have been included for the day after tomorrow.
 Without going time travelling (exhausting!), the process can also be expressed in this way: Checkmk learns continuously.
-Since the threshold values for the WARN/CRIT states are always set relative to the forecast values, the threshold values also learn along with the forecast.
+Since the threshold values for the WARN/CRIT states are always set relative to the prediction values, the threshold values also learn along with the prediction.

-2. Implementing Predictive Monitoring
+2. Implementing predictive monitoring

 2.1.
-From plug-in name to forecast parameter
+From plug-in name to prediction parameter

 A whole range of Checkmk plug-ins support predictive monitoring.
 In the following you will find some important examples:

 The settings for predictive monitoring can be found in the same place where you otherwise set thresholds for a service.
 There you will find the selection Predictive Levels (only on CMC), if the check concerned supports this.

 For the CPU load service on the Linux host in our example, you can create a new rule with the CPU load (not utilization!) rule set under Service monitoring rules, which you can find most quickly by searching the Setup menu.